frederic-perez/AmE-dictionary/data/idioms.md

 __second-guess__ :five: __1__ To question or doubt someone or something retroactively. _Why are you second-guessing me now?
 You agreed with this course of treatment just yesterday!_ _You made the best decisions you could with the information you had at the time, so please don’t second-guess yourself._ __2__ To try to anticipate how something will happen or what someone will do. _Trying to second-guess the outcome of a game in progress is exhausting._
 __secondhand smoke__ Tobacco smoke involuntarily inhaled.
 __secret sauce__ :three: _invormal_ A secret idea or plan; a crucial element of something that makes it unique or functional. _Secret sauce_ is an expression used to refer to a special quality, feature, or strategy that contributes to the success of a product, service, or individual.
 It is typically kept secret, as its uniqueness is seen as the key to its success.
-__secret weapon__ :three::hammer:
+__secret weapon__ _n_ :nine::m: Something that will help you gain a big advantage over your competitors, that they do not know about.
 __secretor__ A “secretor” in James Ellroy’s novels is essentially a character who has a hidden or suppressed aspect of their personality or identity.
 They might be someone who seems upstanding and respectable on the surface, but underneath, they’re harboring a dark secret that could ruin their reputation or even get them into serious trouble.
-__security blanket__ :dart: That which gives one a feeling of comfort, confidence, and safety.
+__security blanket__ :dart::two: That which gives one a feeling of comfort, confidence, and safety.
 An allusion to the common practice of children to carry around blankets or stuffed animals to give them a feeling of safety. _His beard had long been his form of security blanket—something he could hide behind, something he could change at will, something he could fiddle with when he felt nervous or uncomfortable._
+__see (one) in the flesh__ To see one in person who is usually only seen at a distance, especially through a medium such as film, music, theater, etc. _After years of idolizing the singer, it was a bit anticlimactic seeing her in the flesh._
 __see eye to eye__ :three: To concur, agree.
 To agree (with someone); to share the same position or opinion (as someone else). _Chester and I see eye to eye._
+__see fit__ :dart: Deem appropriate, as in _He’s entitled to divide up his property as he sees fit_, or _If we see fit to attend, we’ll be there._
 __see for (oneself)__
 __see red__ :four: To become very angry.
 To fall into a state of extreme anger, excitement, or competitive arousal, such as might cloud one’s judgement or senses. _He’s generally not a confrontational person, but you’d better get out of his way when he sees red!_ _I see red when anyone disrespects my wife._
 __see somebody/something for what they are/it is__ Realize that somebody/something is not as good, pleasant, etc. as they seem/it seems: _I used to really like him, but now I can see him for what he really is — selfish and arrogant!_
+__see the last of (someone or something)__ To no longer encounter a certain person or thing.
+Often used in the negative.
-__see the light of day__
+__see the light of day__ :two::hammer:
+__see to (someone or something)__
 __see-and-be-seen__ To be noticed by others or to attract attention, especially in social situations.
 It often implies seeking the attention of important or influential people in order to advance one’s own interests or status.
 This phrase can also refer to the practice of observing and being observed in social environments, such as trendy nightclubs, where being seen is valued for its own sake. _See-and-be-seen restaurant._
 __seed corn__ :dart: If someone talks about _seed corn_, they mean resources or people that will produce benefits in the future rather than immediately. _Investment in the industry, the seed corn of future output, has fallen by 75 percent._ Note: If people _eat their seed corn_, they use up their valuable resources, and this will prevent them from being able to do things in the future. _A society that’s unwilling to invest in its future is a society that’s living off capital.
 It’s eating its seed corn._ Note: A farmer’s seed corn is the grain that is used for planting rather than being sold or eaten.
 __seeing is believing__
 __seek after__
 __seems about right__ A phrase used in English to express agreement with something that has been said or to indicate that something appears to be generally accurate.
+__seems too good to be true__
 __seen (_or_ known) better days__ Get in a worse state than in the past; have become old, worn-out, or shabby.
+__seep in(to something)__
 __seesaw__ _v_ To vacillate between two options, conditions, or situations. _Of course the senator is going to seesaw on this controversial bill until the last minute.
 He doesn’t want to announce his vote and anger his constituents before he has to._ _Seesaw leadership only infuses anxiety and distrust into a culture, which can affect performance._
+__seethe with (something)__
-__seize the day__ To take the opportunity to do something at the present moment without worrying about the future. _This is our time.
+__seize the day__ :two: To take the opportunity to do something at the present moment without worrying about the future. _This is our time.
 Let’s seize the day!
 We may never get a chance to do this again._
-__seize the opportunity (to do something)__
+__seize the hour/day__ Take advantage of the moment, enjoy the here and now.
+This phrase is a translation of the ancient Roman adage _Carpe diem_, first stated by Horace in one of his _Odes_ (ca. 23 b.c.).
+Actually, the full statement added _quam minimum credula postero_, trust the future as little as possible.
-__seize the opportunity__ :two: To take advantage of an opportunity when offered. _My uncle offered me a trip to Europe, so I seized the opportunity._
+__seize the opportunity__ :three: (seize the opportunity (to do something)) To take advantage of an opportunity when offered. _My uncle offered me a trip to Europe, so I seized the opportunity._
 __seize upon (something)__
 __self-fulfilling prophecy__
-__sell (someone, something, or oneself) short__ :two: To undervalue someone, something, or oneself; to underestimate or underappreciate the good qualities of someone, something, or oneself. _Don’t sell yourself short—your writing is really excellent!_
+__sell (someone, something, or oneself) short__ :three: To undervalue someone, something, or oneself; to underestimate or underappreciate the good qualities of someone, something, or oneself. _Don’t sell yourself short—your writing is really excellent!_
 __sell like hotcakes__ :three: (seel like hot cakes) To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
 __sell out__ :two::hammer:
 __sell someone a pup__ To swindle someone by selling them something worthless.